 Nature of spending

-During 2013-2014, the Governing Body and Senior Leadership Team have targeted the Pupil Premium Grant to support the learning and engagement of eligible pupils in a variety of ways.
+The Governing Body and Senior Leadership Team have targeted the Pupil Premium Grant to support the learning and engagement of eligible pupils in a variety of ways.

-Expenditure of Pupil Premium money as follows:
+Expenditure of Pupil Premium money is generally as follows:

 - Intervention Groups for English: Family Fischer Trust, Early Literacy Support, Phonics Support, Better Reading Partnership and other reading and writing support.
 Also one-to-one tuition.